Hey! Are you the one, who is struggling in the post pandemic to get on with your ideas on Content Marketing and promote it to the next level?

 This ebook was created and published to contain their work and give honor to the talented comic book creators who showed up at Comic Cons but still hadn’t broken into the industry.

-Yet, everyone got charged through the challenging times to hone their skills despite it all.
+Yet, everyone involved charged through the challenging times to hone their skills despite it all.

 The anthology won the Independent Creator Award for Best Anthology and the Content Marketing Award for Best Use of eBook in Distribution.